 Meet the citizenship and security requirements to gain SV security clearance for this trade.

-Desirable experiences: we would like interested applicants to hold include a solid grounding in the delivery of primary care and have experience in small multidisciplinary teams.
+Desirable experiences: we would like interested applicants to have a solid grounding in the delivery of primary care and have experience in small multidisciplinary teams.
 Experience in austere or expeditionary medicine is an advantage.
-Medical officers should have a solid grounding in the delivery of primary care, experience in aspects of acute care including ICU, ED, prehospital medicine, retrieval medicine or anaesthetics, with previous military experience preferred.
+Medical officers should have a solid grounding in the delivery of primary care, experience in aspects of acute care including ICU, ED, pre hospital medicine, retrieval medicine or anaesthetics, with previous military experience preferred.

 The New Zealand Army provides a Fellowship training programme to enable training towards the Fellowship of the Royal New Zealand College of General Practice.
 A selection and prioritisation process is used for acceptance on this pathway.
 The NZ Army may also support vocational training in other disciplines such as sports, occupational and emergency medicine.